Travel checklist for short-term mission trips

 site ]

 - Check visa information.
-Ask your travel agent about visa requirements of your destination
+Ask your travel agent about the visa requirements of your destination

 - Seek low-cost accommodations.